Homeschool Workforce Development & Career Readiness

 EPIC is designed to provide students with: ➔ Experience the STEM-industry. ➔ Hands-on career learning experience, ➔ Digital durable skills credential for resume or LinkedIn. ➔ Preparation for future internships.

+Your EPIC team will receive a direct invitation to an exclusive webinar designed to provide you with a comprehensive overview of the Riipen platform, a chance to connect with other members of this community of practice, and next steps to get started in your EPIC Riipen portal.
 Students participate in a project-based learning & field research learning challenge.
 Four to five students per work group will solve an employer-provided problem question.
 The deliverable is a group presentation that showcases the solution and implementation plan for the employer.
-5 modules to be completed in 8-15 weeks What program or curriculum is used?
+5 modules to be completed in 8-15 weeks.

 Students can earn micro-credentials and durable skills.
 Durable skills are essential non-technical skills, including soft skills like critical thinking, communication, collaboration, and creativity, as well as character skills like fortitude, growth mindset, and leadership.
 Micro-credentials are digital badges for students' LinkedIn resumes or portfolios.